-- (a) conflict of interest related to an interest common to all Company members/shareholders; or - (b) the Board passes a resolution that identifies the Director, the nature and extent of the Director's interest and clearly states that the Directors are satisfied that the interest should not disqualify the Director concerned from discussion and/or voting on the matter.
+- (a) conflict of interest related to an interest common to all Company members/shareholders; or - b) the Board passes a resolution that identifies the (iii) Director, the nature and extent of the Director's interest and clearly states that the Directors are satisfied that the interest should not disqualify the Director concerned from discussion and/or voting on the matter. - 212 (Disclosure of interest in contracts, proposed contacts, property, offices, etc) - (iii) 222 (Interested director not to participate or vote) - 6.1.4 MIG has in place Conflict of Interest Policy for all Employees in of the Group and its Subsidiaries (including employees on contract terms, temporary staff, and those on internship or secondment).
+This policy is part of the Group's Anti-Corruption/Anti-Fraud Framework.
+It shall be read in conjunction with the Anti-Corruption Policy, Code of Conduct and Ethics, Anti-Fraud Policy, Conflict of Interest Policy and Internal Control Procedures.

-5.2 Related Party Transactions
+6.2 Related Party Transactions

-Related party transactions include any financial transaction between a Director or officer and the Company and will be reported in quarterly and annual reports.

-In general, the Bursa Listing Requirements stipulates criteria and the limit that requires related party transactions to be approved by the shareholders and which therefore the Board cannot approve these transactions.
-An exemption to this requirement occurs where a general mandate from shareholders' are obtained at general meetings.

-The Board has also resolved that where applications are made by a related party to a Director or officer of the Company then the Director or officer shall exclude himself/herself from the approval process.
-Related parties also cover persons connected with Directors as defined under Section 197 of the Companies Act 2016.

-Related party for this process means:
+- 6.2.1 Related party transactions include any financial transaction between a Director or officer and the Company and will be reported in quarterly and annual reports. - 6.2.2 In general, the Bursa Listing Requirements stipulates criteria and the limit that requires related party transactions to be approved by the shareholders and which therefore the Board cannot approve these transactions.
+An exemption to this requirement occurs where a general mandate from shareholders are obtained at general meetings. - 6.2.3 The Board has also resolved that where applications are made by a related party to a Director or officer of the Company then the Director or officer shall exclude himself/herself from the approval process.
+Related parties also cover persons connected with Directors as defined under Section 197 of the Companies Act 2016. - 6.2.4 Related party for this process means: - (a) a spouse or de facto spouse of the Director or officer; or - (b) a parent, son or daughter of the Director including adopted child and stepchild, brother, sister and the spouse or de facto spouse of the director's child, brother or sister: or

+Cross Reference:

+Arising from Thematic

+Review Findings and

+Key Takeaway on the

+survey carried out on

+the effectiveness of

+Internal Audit Function

-- (a) a spouse or de facto spouse of the Director or officer; or - a parent, son or daughter of the Director including adopted child and stepchild, brother, sister and the spouse or de facto spouse of the director's child, brother or sister; or - (c) an entity over which the Director or officer or a related party defined in (a) or (b) has a controlling interest; or - (d) the entity is accustomed or is under an obligation, whether formal or informal, or the majority of directors of the entity is accustomed to act in accordance with the directions, instructions or wishes of that Director; or - (e) that Director or persons connected with that Director or that Director and persons connected with him are entitled to exercise or control the exercise of not less than 20% of the votes attached to the voting shares in the entity.
+- (c) an entity over which the Director or officer or a related party defined in (a) or (b) has a controlling interest; or - (d) the entity is accustomed or is under an obligation, whether formal or informal, or the majority of directors of the entity is accustomed to act in accordance with the directions, instructions or wishes of that Director; or - (e) that Director or persons connected with that Director or that Director and persons connected with him are entitled to exercise or control the exercise of not less than 20% of the votes attached to the voting shares in the entity. - 6.2.5 More guidance and procedures to be followed through to address both the issues of possible conflict of interests and related party transactions involving the directors are set out in the Related Party Transactions Policy.